 Electric Daisy Carnival (EDC), an electronic music festival hosted each year in Las Vegas, took advantage of Twitter hashtags to secure a common ground for attendees to get help.
 They created an official hashtag called #EDCHelp.

 Anyone that asked a relevant question on Twitter with this official hashtag received an answer from an EDC employee.
 Soon enough, fellow EDC attendees were helping out with the influx of questions by getting on Twitter answering them too.

 This social media strategy built a real-time FAQ page for this event and exemplified some major core values of EDC: community, trust, and authenticity.

 Everyone who is anyone goes to Coachella.
 This music and arts festival, hosted each year within the palm trees and in-between the desert mountains of Palm Springs, California, is the hot place to be.
-Models, bloggers, a-list actors, socialites and everyone in-between make sure the world knows that they are at this festival.
+Models, bloggers, a-list actors, socialites and everyone in-between makes sure the world knows that they are at this festival.
 Just check their Instagram.